hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

     * Click the `Add` button on the bottom of the wizard window.
 The points should now be plotted in the main *QGIS* window.

 <a name="qgis-add-lyr"></a>
-{% include image.html file="qgis-add-lyr.png" alt="bm-3" caption="Open the Add Delimited Text Layer import wizard." %}
+{% include image.html file="qgis-add-lyr.png" alt="basement qgis" caption="Open the Add Delimited Text Layer import wizard." %}

 <a name="qgis-import-pts"></a>
-{% include image.html file="qgis-import-pts.png" alt="bm-4" caption="Load the xyz-points.txt file with QGIS' Add Delimited Text Layer (Data Source Manager | Delimited Text) wizard." %}
+{% include image.html file="qgis-import-pts.png" alt="basement xyz points" caption="Load the xyz-points.txt file with QGIS' Add Delimited Text Layer (Data Source Manager | Delimited Text) wizard." %}

 Next, export the new point layer as shapefile: In *QGIS*' `Layer`S window, right-click on XYZ-POINTS, then `Export` > `Save Features As...` .
 In the Format field, select `ESRI Shapefile`.
 Define a FILE NAME (by clicking on the … button and defining for example *C:\QGIS-projects\xyz-points.shp*), ensure that the ADD SAVED FILE TO MAP checkbox is activated (on the bottom of the `Save Vector Layer As...` window) and click `OK`.
 Remove the `points` text layer from the `Layers` window (only the shape file should be visible here now).
 Finally, rename the three fields (`FIELD_1`, `FIELD_2`, `FIELD_3`) to `X`, `Y`, and `Z`, respectively.
 The fields can be renamed with a double-click on the `xyz-points` layer (opens `Layer Properties`), then left-click on the `Fields` ribbon, activate the editing mode (click on the pen symbol) and edit the `Name` fields.